 He took a moment to glance at Raging River smiling and pulling a big beautiful salmon from the water.
-His eyes tightened at her obvious better choice and he turned to spot a better specimen he could hold up before her smug face.
+His eyes tightened at her obviously a better choice and he turned to spot a better specimen he could hold up before her smug face.

 A deep red form leaped from rock to wave before him, and he leaned out over the bank to get a better view of it.
 The wiggling tail gave away its position and Turtle aimed his pole just so, just so.
 The fish turned upon the water and then leaped, water flung back from its scales as it flew up and into the air.

 Just as it reached its peak Turtle struck out catching it upon the gills.
-It was common to aim for fish within the water reading to jump for their stillness, but for Turtle that was a lack of skill.
+It was common to aim for fish within the water at the time of their stillness, but for Turtle that was a lack of skill.
 Pulling them from flight was so much more satisfying, and here he was pulling the strongest from the river mid-jump.